 Mastectomy for Breast Cancer

 A mastectomy is a surgical procedure designed to treat or prevent breast cancer by removing an entire breast.
-This type of surgery may be recommended for a patient who is diagnosed with two or more cancerous lesions in the same breast that are located too far apart to be removed through a single incision, or for a patient who has already received radiation therapy to the affected breast.
+This type of surgery may be recommended in cases where the extent of the cancer exceeds the amount of tissue that can safely be removed with a lumpectomy or in cases of recurrent breast cancer.
 Additionally, a patient who has been identified as having a high risk of developing breast cancer may choose to undergo a prophylactic mastectomy as a preventive measure.

 The compassionate experts at Moffitt Cancer Center can help a patient understand the implications of a breast cancer diagnosis and provide in-depth information about all available treatment options.
 For instance, some patients have a choice between a mastectomy and a breast-conserving approach, such as a lumpectomy.
 This is a highly personal decision, and we are here to provide all of the information and support that a patient may need to make the right choice for her.

 What types of mastectomy procedures are performed at Moffitt?